lonerapier/lonerapier.github.io/content/posts/mathematics.md

 - CS 229A Information Theory and Coding
 - EE 227BT Convex Optimization

-# Meta learning so far
+# Meta Learning so far
 - **Problem solving approach**
 	- What previous axioms/statements/theorems do I need to solve this problem?
 	- What assumptions do I need to make to start solving?